mmmago/cowboyunleashed/README.md

 # Donate

-This took a few late night works and a bit of headache as someone new to iOS programming.
-If you're down to receive updates and improvements, please send feedbacks and don't hesitate [**to donate**](https://linktr.ee/mmmago).
+Creating this app required several late-night sessions and some headaches, especially since I am new to iOS programming.
+If you would like to receive future updates and improvements, please provide your feedback and consider supporting me by [**donating**](https://linktr.ee/mmmago).

 # Preview